The role of gap junctions and clustered connectivity in emergent synchronisation patterns of inhibitory neuronal networks: INTERCOUPLED CLUSTERS

 Paired recordings suggest that different types of cerebellar molecular layer interneurons form subnetworks where different coupling types predominate \cite{kim2021, kozareva2021}.
 Molecular layer interneurons are typically categorized into two distinct cell types: basket cells, which are predominantly interconnected via gap junctions, and stellate cells, which are interconnected via inhibitory chemical synapses \cite{alcami2013, hoehne2020}.
 Furthermore, these two groups are intercoupled with each other via inhibitory chemical synapses.
 Motivated by these biological properties we therefore analyse how two such clusters behave in the neural mass model framework (Fig. \ref{fig:pop_bistability}a).

-We find that for networks where each cluster is dominated by chemical connectivity or electrical connectivity, bistability emerges (Fig. \ref{fig:pop_bistability}b).
-Indeed, depending on the initial conditions, the clusters will either show a steady state behavior (asynchronous firing in the full spiking network), or fire together.
+We find that for networks where each cluster is dominated by chemical connectivity or electrical connectivity, bistability emerges once the strength of inhibitory coupling between the two clusters reaches a critical value (Fig. \ref{fig:pop_bistability}b; $J_c^*$).
+Indeed, depending on the initial conditions, the clusters will either show a steady state behaviour (asynchronous firing in the full spiking network), or both clusters will fire synchronously together.
 Using a brief pulse current injected into both clusters, we can therefore switch between both behaviours (Fig. \ref{fig:pop_bistability}c).

-To test the robustness of this bistability, we next explored what behaviours emerge when setting the system in the bistable regime (e.g. fixing the intercoupling strength $J_c=-8$) and introduced electrical coupling $g_1$ in cluster $1$ as well as chemical coupling $J_2$ in cluster $2$.
-Interestingly, we found the existence of four different regimes (Fig. \ref{fig:bif_cluster}), depending on the coupling coefficients within each of the clusters: a bistable regime in which stable focus and limit cycle coexist (SF-LC), i.e. both clusters are either asynchronous or oscillate at same frequency; an oscillatory bistable regime in which two distinct limit cycles coexist (LC-LC), i.e. both clusters ocillate with same frequency and can switch between two distinct limit cycles; a steady state regime in which both clusters exhibit a stable focus (SF) and a limit cycle regime in which both clusters oscillate (LC) (see Supplementary S\ref{fig:suppfig6} for numerical simulations within each regime).
+To test the robustness of this bistability, we next explored what behaviours emerge when setting the system in the bistable regime (e.g., fixing the intercoupling strength $J_c=-8 < J_c^*$) and introduced electrical coupling $g_1$ in cluster $1$ as well as chemical coupling $J_2$ in cluster $2$.
+In order to assess the stable states in our system, we ran multiple simulations using the reduced mean-field equations (Eq. \ref{eq:clusters_mf}) and determined the nature of the steady-state solutions (see Supplementary V B).
+Interestingly, we found the existence of four different regimes (Fig. \ref{fig:bif_cluster}), depending on the coupling coefficients within each of the clusters: a bistable regime in which stable focus and limit cycle coexist (SF-LC), i.e., both clusters are either asynchronous or oscillate at same frequency; an oscillatory bistable regime in which two distinct limit cycles coexist (LC-LC), i.e., both clusters oscillate with same frequency and can switch between two distinct limit cycles; a steady state regime in which both clusters exhibit a stable focus (SF) and a limit cycle regime in which both clusters oscillate (LC) (see Supplementary S14 for numerical simulations within each regime).